scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `basicConstraints` extension includes the following attributes relevant for SCION:

 - `cA` attribute: Specifies whether the certificate subject may act as a CA. If yes, this attribute MUST be set to TRUE.
-- `pathLenConstraint` attribute: This attribute is only relevant if the `cA` attribute is set to TRUE.
-It specifies the maximum number of CA certificates that may follow this CA certificate in the certification chain.
+- `pathLenConstraint` attribute: This attribute is only relevant if the `cA` attribute is set to TRUE and specifies the maximum number of CA certificates that may follow this CA certificate in the certification chain.
 Value "0" means that this CA may only issue end-entity certificates, but no CA certificates.
 If the attribute is not set, there is no limit to the maximum length of the certification path.

 The settings of the `basicConstraints` extension differ for each SCION Control Plane PKI certificate type.
 The next table shows the specifications per certificate type.